ai2cm/fv3net/README.md

     conda activate fv3net

+The `build_environment.sh` script also outputs a list of all installed dependencies with their version under `.circleci/.installed_build_env_deps`.
+This file is used along with `environment.yml` as a key for caching the `fv3net` dependencies.
+Whenver `make create_environment` or the build script is run, this file will be updated and committed to keep track of versions over time.

 # Deploying cloud data pipelines

 The main data processing pipelines for this project currently utilize Google Cloud